Tconnel1/auction/README.md

     4. After that i created the setup to determine who wins ties which was checking which bidder has the earliest index in the list.

+    5. I then created tests for the provided scenarios and an example Controller and Response file that would be sent to whatever we used to display the results.

+Unit Tests:

+There is a test file that can be run to test the provided scenarios (AuctionServiceTest.java)